All character abilities in VALORANT | Dot Esports

 It combines tactical gunplay, similar to Counter-Strike, with unique character-based abilities, like Overwatch.
 It’s neither one or the other, though, and that’s what makes it such an exciting prospect for FPS fans.

-Instead of Champions, Heroes, or Legends, VALORANT’s cast of characters are called Agents.
-They each have their own personality, and four unique abilities, including a Signature, and an Ultimate.
+Instead of champions, heroes, or legends, VALORANT’s cast of characters is called agents.
+They each have their own personality and four unique abilities, including a Signature and an Ultimate.
 Aim, reaction time, and strategy are the main focuses of VALORANT, but abilities will play an important part in the game.

-Ahead of the release of VALORANT in Summer 2020, Riot shared a description of each of the Agent’s abilities with Polygon.
+Ahead of the release of VALORANT this summer, Riot shared a description of each of the agent’s abilities with Polygon.
 Here’s the full list.

 Phoenix

 Phoenix’s star power shines through in his fighting style, igniting the battlefield with flash and flare.
-Whether he’s got backup or not, he’s rushing in to fight on his own terms.
+Regardless of whether he has back up, he’s rushing in to fight on his own terms.

 - Blaze – Cast out a flame wall that blocks vision and damages anyone passing through it.
 You can bend the wall when casting by turning while holding left click.